Introduction to the Joseph Mills smooth rifle

 The next photo shows how well the .32 S&W cartridge case works as a ramrod tip.

-The next photo is included to highlight the relief carving behind the cheek piece.
-Notice how an arch in the carving duplicates an arch on the patchbox.
+The next photo is included to highlight the aesthetically pleasing relief carving behind the cheek piece.
 If you look closely, you will also see a cross-hatch stamping below the cheekpiece.

-Joseph Mills is ranked as one of the best gunsmiths in Bedford County, Pennsylvania and Coshocton County, Ohio.
+Joseph Mills is ranked as one of the best old-time gunmakers in Bedford County, Pennsylvania and Coshocton County, Ohio.
 After moving to Ohio, he continued to make some Bedford style rifles.
 The thing that makes Joseph Mills so interesting to me is he is one of the earliest Bedford County gunsmiths whose rifles have survived.
-Whether or not he was the originator, the stylistic details he incorporated on his rifles were replicated by many other gunsmiths across the county for the remainder of the 19th century.
+Whether or not he was the originator of the Bedford school, the stylistic details he incorporated on his rifles were employed by many other gunsmiths across the county for the remainder of the 19th century.
 I find him far more interesting than Peter White, who seems to have only temporarily adopted the Bedford style during the period he was living in the county.